 Create a token

 To use the client side SDK, you need to create a single use token.
+This is a temporary token that can be used to connect to the API without exposing your API key.
 This can be done via the ElevenLabs API on the server side.

 Never expose your API key to the client.